RolandVrignon/HireMeAI/README.md

 - [Contributing 🤝](#contributing)
 - [License 📜](#license)

-## Project Description 📝

-**HireMeAI** allows recruiters or users to ask a chatbot questions based on a resume uploaded in a specific folder.
-You can upload your resume in various languages, enabling the chatbot to provide contextual responses based on the selected language and the content of the resume.

-Thanks to the use of Vercel AI SDK and React Server Components (RSC), the chatbot can do much more than provide textual answers.
-It can interact with specific components, such as the **ThemeSwitcher**, **LanguageSwitcher**, and **resume visualization**.
-This approach allows for a rich and interactive user experience.

 ## Features ✨

 - **Multilingual Support**: Upload and display your resume in multiple languages.